-The Australian Paralympic Committee has facilitated the establishment of an Athlete Commission in recognition of the clear advantages to be gained from continuous and meaningful engagement with Australia’s Paralympians.
+The Australian Paralympic Committee (APC) has facilitated the establishment of an Athlete Commission, in recognition of the clear advantages to be gained from continuous and meaningful engagement with Australia’s Paralympians.

-Angie Ballard (athletics), Blake Cochrane (swimming), Carol Cooke (cycling), Curtis McGrath (canoe), Dan Michel (boccia), Prue Watt (swimming), Sarah Rose (swimming), Sarah Stewart (wheelchair basketball) and Toby Kane (alpine skiing) were also selected as inaugural members.
+Angie Ballard (Para-athletics), Blake Cochrane (Para-swimming), Carol Cooke (Para-cycling), Curtis McGrath (Para-canoe), Dan Michel (boccia), Prue Watt (Para-swimming), Sarah Rose (Para-swimming), Sarah Stewart (wheelchair basketball) and Toby Kane (Para-alpine skiing) were also selected as inaugural members.

-“Our athletes are at the heart of everything we do at the APC and hopefully the establishment of the APC Athlete’s Commission will take our engagement with our athletes to a whole new level,” Anderson said.
+“Our athletes are at the heart of everything we do at the APC, and hopefully, the establishment of the APC Athlete Commission will take our engagement with our athletes to a whole new level,” Anderson said.

-Meeting for the first time in Sydney recently, the Athlete Commission addressed the immediate need to establish a strategic direction, terms of reference and effective governance structures.
+Meeting for the first time in Sydney, NSW, recently, the Athlete Commission addressed the immediate need to establish a strategic direction, terms of reference and effective governance structures.